Sober Bikers United, Inc. (SBU) By-Laws:

 Purpose: Sober Bikers United, Inc. is a not for profit social association.
 The membership body offers fellowship to motorcyclists in recovery from drug and or alcohol abuse.
 Sober Bikers United, Inc. is not a recovery program or a religion in itself.
 Sober Bikers United, Inc. does not endorse one recovery program, religion or religious denomination as superior to another.
 However, the influence of Alcoholics Anonymous, Narcotics Anonymous and a Higher Power is strong within Sober Bikers United, Inc. Members are encouraged to take whatever steps necessary for them to live a clean, sober and legal lifestyle.
 Sober Bikers United, Inc. is to be self supporting via non tax deductible dues from membership and sales of Sober Bikers United, Inc. products within said membership.
 All members/supporters serving SBU in any capacity are volunteers.
 The membership is most appreciative and grateful for their service.

-SBU Member: A person who abstains 100% from any mind altering substances for recreational use.
+Member Definition: SBU Member is a person who abstains 100% from any mind altering substances for recreational use.
 This should not, in any way, prohibit the use of any medications prescribed by a licensed health care professional.

-Supporter definition: SBU Supporter: A person without an addiction problem who supports the clean and sober lifestyle of recovering addicts and alcoholics.
+Supporter Definition: SBU Supporter is a person without an addiction problem who supports the clean and sober lifestyle of recovering addicts and alcoholics.
 A supporter will never present or use any substance at an SBU event and never use any substance while wearing SBU merchandise.

 A) All Directors are voted on by any member/supporter in SBU.

-B) There will be only one BOD member per State per Chapter.
+B) There will be only two BOD members per State but must be from different Chapters.

 C) A full BOD term is four years.